ibexa/documentation-developer/docs/updating/4_update_2.2.md

             - { name: ezplatform.fieldtype.ezlandingpage.migration.attribute.converter, block_type: foobar }
 ```

-Notice the service tag that must be used for attribute converters.
+Notice service tag `ezplatform.fieldtype.ezlandingpage.migration.attribute.converter` that must be used for attribute converters.

 This converter is only needed when running the `ezplatform:page:migrate` script and can be removed once that has completed.